ashiklom/forte-drake-lesson/README.md

 First, let's do the print statements.
 Click the "Stage chunk" button corresponding to that section (or select the specific lines you want to stage -- holding "Shift" to select multiple lines -- and then click "Stage selection").
-Once you do that, you should see that those lines have disappeared from the current view, and that in the status menu, `drake.R` now has two blue `M`'s next to it and has a blue square (rather than a check) in the box.
+Once you do that, you should see that those lines have disappeared from the current view, and that in the status menu, `analysis.R` now has two blue `M`'s next to it and has a blue square (rather than a check) in the box.
-This is because that modifications to `drake.R` are now split -- some are in the working directory, and some are in the "staging area" (or "index"), the place where changes that are _about_ to be committed live.
+This is because that modifications to `analysis.R` are now split -- some are in the working directory, and some are in the "staging area" (or "index"), the place where changes that are _about_ to be committed live.
-(Note that this is only a git distinction -- the `drake.R` file currently on disk still has both files).
+(Note that this is only a git distinction -- the `analysis.R` file currently on disk still has both files).
 You can view the currently staged changes by switching the "Show" button from "Unstaged" to "Staged" -- that will now show only the removed print statements, and not the plot modifications.
 When you are satisfied, commit the changes.

 Now, let's repeat the process with the `plot` statements.
 But, to further demonstrate the distinction between "staged" and "unstaged", let's add a step.
-Once you have staged (but not committed) the plot changes, go back to the `drake.R` script and change the x-axis text rotation from 90 degrees to 45.
+Once you have staged (but not committed) the plot changes, go back to the `analysis.R` script and change the x-axis text rotation from 90 degrees to 45.
 Save the file, then look again at the git unstaged area.
 You should see that you have one unstaged modification, which you can either stage (overwriting the previous value of 90 degrees -- note that it if you do this, it's tricky to get back to the original value of 90), keep in the working directory but omit from the commit (in other words, the commit will have 90 degrees, but your working directory will still have 45), or discard (in which case your working directory will match what's in the staged area -- i.e. 90 degrees).